Michael Anton: Birthright citizenship

 Anton is known as a critic of birthright citizenship in the United States, arguing that the Fourteenth Amendment to the United States Constitution does not mandate jus soli ("right of the soil") citizenship, and that the Amendment's use of the provision "subject to the jurisdiction thereof" excludes children born of illegal aliens.
-An analysis of Anton's arguments by Neil Goldfarb in Language Log said they are predicated on a quotation from Senator Jacob Howard whose meaning Anton inverted by adding the word "or".

-Coup conspiracy
+Another of Anton's arguments depends on his spurious insertion of the word "or" into part of an 1875 speech by Senator Jacob Howard: where Howard said birthright citizenship should naturally be denied to those "foreigners, aliens, who belong to the families of ambassadors," Anton wrote instead that it should be denied to all "foreigners, aliens, or [those] who belong to the families of ambassadors."

+2020 Presidential Election

 In September 2020, Anton wrote an essay titled "The Coming Coup?" in The American Mind; in the essay, Anton suggested that Democrats, aided by George Soros, were planning a coup d'état to take over the United States by way of a domestic color revolution coordinated by the so-called Deep State and influential operatives of the Democratic Party.
-The widely shared article was called a tipping point in spreading the false claim, which was further popularized by The Federalist, DJHJ Media and Dan Bongino.
+The widely shared article was further popularized by The Federalist, DJHJ Media and Dan Bongino.
 Anton has referred to the U.S. commitment to defend Taiwan as a "Cold War relic," stating that it is not in the interest of the U.S. to defend it.

-Regime propaganda

 Anton wrote an essay in The American Mind on rhetoric strategies.
-In it he coined the term "celebration parallax" to describe a feature of political discourse, by which the merit of what is said depends on who says it.
+In it he coined the term "celebration parallax" to describe a feature of political discourse, by which the merit of what is said depends on who says it (that is, a thing is acknowledged to be true when someone praises it but denied when someone criticizes it).
 Right-wing political commentator Jeremy Carl went on to complain about the phenomenon regarding mass immigration.

-Red caesarism

 In his 2020 book, The Stakes, Anton developed the concept of "red caesarism": the idea that the republic is only safeguarded by an elected strong man "form of one-man rule: halfway ... between monarchy and tyranny".
 According to this doctrine, "Caesar's word replaces constitutionalism and even, in the final analysis, law".

 Personal life

-Anton said he is a classically trained chef and a francophile; after resigning from the National Security Council in 2018, he worked one last day as a line cook to prepare a state dinner for Emmanuel Macron.
+Anton is a classically trained chef and a Francophile; after resigning from the National Security Council in 2018, he worked one last day as a line cook to prepare a state dinner for Emmanuel Macron.

 Anton has written over 40,000 posts on Styleforum.net, focusing on tailoring and classic menswear.
-Under the pseudonym "Nicholas Antongiavanni", he wrote in 2006 The Suit, a parody of Niccolò Machiavelli's The Prince.
+Under the pseudonym "Nicholas Antongiavanni," he wrote in 2006 The Suit, a parody of Niccolò Machiavelli's The Prince.